What Are The Food Hygiene Ratings & What Do They Mean?

 - The presentation of the food being served.

 During the first 6 months of trading and at regular intervals, the business will receive one of the above ratings from your local food inspector.
 They will assess everywhere food is stored and prepared for safety standards and issue a rating.
-The business has a short period of time to repeal this rating if the inspector sees that the low standards are due to a momentary lapse in judgement as opposed to a systematic and ongoing lack of care or incompetence.
+The business has a short period to appeal this rating if the inspector determines that the low standards are due to a momentary lapse in judgment, rather than a systematic and ongoing lack of care or incompetence.

 The ratings are intended for any establishment that serves food meant for the general public, if you;